wp-plugins/woocommerce-checkout-terms-conditions-popup/readme.txt

 *   Wordpress 3.8.1 or later
 *   Woocommerce 2.0 or greater

+== Installation ==

+This plugin is made for woocommerce and keeps the all woocommerce standered. it is very easy to install either you can manually install this plugin or you can install this using the wordpress plugin installer.
+If you are new in wordpress then please go to the link how to install the wordpress plugin or how to managing the plugin link given below.
+Please follow the codex link https://codex.wordpress.org/Managing_Plugins.

 == Frequently Asked Questions ==

 = Is this plugin free ?